Birds Florida

 Wood Stork With Large Curved Beak, White Body, And Dark Feathered Wings Standing In Wetlands

-The Wood Stork Is A Large Wading Bird With A Bald Head, Long Legs And A Thick Downcurved Bill Used To Snap Up Fish And Other Aquatic Prey.
-It Hunts By Touch Wading Through Shallow Waters With Its Bill Partially Open Snapping Shut Instantly When It Feels Movement.
+The Wood Stork Is A Large Wading Bird With A Bald Head Long Legs And A Thick Downcurved Bill Used To Snap Up Fish And Other Aquatic Prey.
+It Hunts By Touch Moving Slowly Through Shallow Waters With Its Bill Partially Open And Snapping Shut Instantly When It Detects Movement.

 White Ibis